-- A. Harassment and discrimination, either physical or verbal, is a violation of the law and county policy.
-The intent of this section is to clarify Chatham County's position on the prevention, discovery, and remedy of harassment and discrimination in the workplace.
-It is the intent of Chatham County to maintain a workplace free of harassment and discrimination from any source.
-This section affirms the county's refusal to tolerate harassment and discrimination; informs managers, supervisors and other employees of performance expectations, guidelines, and possible penalties related to harassment and discrimination; and provides procedures for employees who believe they have been harassed. - B. This harassment and discrimination section applies to all officers and employees of Chatham County, including, but not limited to, full and part-time employees, elected officials, regular and temporary employees, volunteers, employees covered by or exempted from other personnel rules or regulations, and individuals working under contract for the County. - C. Harassment and discrimination is defined as unsolicited and unwelcome sexual advances; unsolicited and unwelcome requests for sexual favors; and other unsolicited and unwelcome verbal or physical conduct of a sexual, harassing, or discriminatory nature, when: - 1.
-Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment; - 2.
-Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual; or - 3.
-Such conduct has the purpose or effect of substantially interfering with a person's work performance or creating an intimidating, hostile, or offensive work environment. - D. Prohibited acts of harassment and discrimination can take a variety of forms, ranging from subtle pressure for sexual activity to diSHRArate acts in hiring and discipline.
-Some examples include, but are not limited to, the following: - 1.
-Unsolicited and unwelcome conduct in the form of pinching, grabbing, patting, or propositioning; - 2.
-Making either explicit or implied job threats or promises in return for submission to sexual favors: - 3.
-Making sexually oriented comments on appearance, including dress or physical features; - 4.
-Telling sexually explicit stories; - 5.
-Displaying sexually explicit or pornographic material or pictures that may embarrass or offend employees in the workplace, regardless of the method of display; - 6.
-Sexual assaults on the job by supervisors and fellow employees; - 7.
-Jokes or remarks of a sexual or discriminatory nature made in front of people who find them offensive; - 8.
-Use of sexually suggestive objects; - 9.
-Prolonged staring or leering at a person; - 10.
-Whistling so as to attract the attention of a person;
+- A. Harassment and deliscrimination, either physical or verbal, is a violation of the law and county policy.
+The intent of this section is to clarify Chatham County's position on the prevention, discovery, and remedy of harassment and deliscrimination in the workplace.
+It is the intent of Chatham County to maintain a workplace free of harassment and deliscrimination from any source.
+This section affirms the county's refusal to tolerate harassment lolerate harassment and deliscrimination; informs managers, supervisors and other employees of performance expectations, guidelines, and possible penalties related to harassment harassment and deliscrimination; and provides procedures for employees who believe they have been harassed. - B. This harassment and discrimination sectionSection applies to all officers and employees of Chatham County, including, but not limited to, regular full and part-time employees, elected officials, regular and temporary employees, volunteers, employees covered by or exempted from other personnel rules or regulations, and individuals working under contract for the county. - C. In addition to the conduct above, Hharassment and discrimination is defined asmay be unsolicited and unwelcome sexual advances; unsolicited and unwelcome requests for sexual favors; and other unsolicited and unwelcome verbal or physical conduct of a sexual, harassing, or discriminatory nature, when: